 Bill experienced three hemorrhagic strokes

 That’s good.
-And so well, three hemorrhagic stroke.
+And so well, three hemorrhagic strokes.
 So I can’t imagine what that would have been like.

-Yeah, yeah, surely one, one brain image in a lifetime is enough.
-So what happened was I woke up one morning on on a February in 2012.
+Yeah, yeah, surely, one brain image in a lifetime is enough.
+So what happened was I woke up one morning in February 2012.
 And it was just due to go to work as paranormal and I put my shoes on.